auth0/auth0-flutter/auth0_flutter/FAQ.md

 To resolve this:

-- Use a Rule to [configure the MFA step](https://auth0.com/docs/secure/multi-factor-authentication/customize-mfa#change-authentication-request-frequency) to allow the user to remember the browser for up to 30 days
+- Use a Rule to [configure the MFA step](https://auth0.com/docs/secure/multi-factor-authentication/customize-mfa#change-authentication-request-frequency) to allow the user to remember the browser for up to 30 days.
 - Use refresh tokens + local storage so that the auto-login on page refresh does not depend on the user's session.
 Please [read the docs on storage options](https://auth0.com/docs/libraries/auth0-single-page-app-sdk#change-storage-options) and [rotating refresh tokens](https://auth0.com/docs/libraries/auth0-single-page-app-sdk#use-rotating-refresh-tokens) as these change the security profile of your application.

 ### 2. Why do I get `auth0-spa-js must run on a secure origin`?

 Internally, the SPA SDK uses [Web Cryptography API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to create [SHA-256 digest](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest).

-According to the spec ([via Github issues](https://github.com/w3c/webcrypto/issues/28)), Web Cryptography API requires a secure origin, so that accessing `Crypto.subtle` in a not secure context return undefined.
+According to the spec ([via Github issues](https://github.com/w3c/webcrypto/issues/28)), Web Cryptography API requires a secure origin, so that accessing `Crypto.subtle` in a not secure context returns `undefined`.

 In most browsers, secure origins are origins that match at least one of the following (scheme, host, port) patterns: